dangmoody/HLML/README.md

 4. Run ```generate_documentation.bat``` to generate the documentation.
 This will put it into a folder called ```documentation``` and you can freely put it whereever you want.
 5. Done!

-If you want to, you can run ```hlml-gen-test.exe``` which will very quickly run through the test suite for good measure.

 Usage/Common Pitfalls
 =====================